Skip to main content

 // Create session and get credentials

-const session = await createSession();
+session = await createSession();

 const { credentials } = session;